 N.J.A.C.
 14:2-6.1 establishes general provisions relating to violations and the Board's authority to impose civil penalties through a Notice of Probable Violation (NOPV), Final Order of Penalty Assessment (FOPA), an Administrative Order and Notice of Civil Administrative Penalty Assessment (AONOCAPA), a Superior Court action, or any other legally permissible means.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.2 establishes penalty amounts for violations of the One-Call rules, the UFPA, or an order adopted pursuant thereto.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.3 provides that failure to provide notice as required by this chapter is prima facie evidence of negligence.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.4 provides the requirements for notices of probable violation to an alleged violator.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.5 provides the requirements for a response by an alleged violator to a notice of probable violation.
-Language regarding the alleged violator's Answering Certification and any accompanying proofs has been added to subsection (b) to improve clarity.
+Language regarding the alleged violator's Answering Certification and any accompanying proofs have been added at subsection (b) to improve clarity.
 Namely, in submitting its Answering Certification to the Board, the alleged violator would be required to provide proofs by both picture and narrative of the alleged violator's innocence relating to the violation charged.

 N.J.A.C.
 14:2-6.6 provides procedures and penalties for failure of an alleged violator to submit answering certification.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.7 sets forth notice of administrative order and civil administrative penalty assessment requirements.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.8 sets forth adjudicatory hearing requirements.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.9 sets forth actions the Board may institute in Superior Court and the remedies available, as well as actions an affected operator may institute in Superior Court for injunctive relief.
-The Board is proposing no changes.

 N.J.A.C.
 14:2-6.10 provides the basis for criminal prosecution for violations of this chapter.
-The Board is proposing no changes.